 Most fiberglass filters are around one or two dollars.
-Pleated are more like 12 dollars, which according to basic subtraction, is more than two.
+Pleated filters are more like 12 dollars, which according to basic subtraction, is more than two.
 The first caveat here is that fiberglass is only rated to last one month, while pleated filters are typically rated to last three times that long.
 So while they’re still cheaper, they’re not as much cheaper as you’d think with a one-to-one comparison.

 This, of course, excludes the possibility of an HVAC breakdown caused by a buildup of crud on the unit.
 HVAC repairs are expensive and HVAC replacements are super crazy insane expensive.
-A shortened lifespan of an HVAC system that results from using such a useless filter will end up costing you way more in the long run than the extra six dollars every three months to buy a pleated one.
+A shortened lifespan of an HVAC system that results from using such a useless filter will end up costing you way more in the long run than the extra six dollars every three months to buy a pleated filter.